 - Plane Entertainment: We reserve ipad time for special occasions so that once on the plane, the kids are actually excited to use them.
 Before we travel, Ryan let’s the girls pick out a few new movies/tv shows/apps to download onto their ipads.
 They get really excited about this!
 Then I let each girl have a backpack.
 Here are some packs we love!
 These are from Herschel and I LOVE them, except they were a bit too small for this trip.
 I linked them here: Herschel Survey PacksSince this is a longer trip, I grabbed these bigger packs from Pottery Barn Kids.
 They were on sale for $12…TWELVE!!
+I don’t believe they are on sale anymore but I linked them HERE for you just in case you want to keep you eye out!
 Since they were “the same” I let the girls pick out their own key chains to individualize them- they like to feel special like that.
 Aside from being cute and cheap- these backpacks are the perfect size and have cupholder slots on the sides for the girls water bottles (aka one less thing I have to carry!)

 - Secret Weapons: Aside from their “quiet bags”, as we call them, here are the secret weapons for traveling with kids: snack, snack, and SNACKS.
 Seriously, imagine that you are going to be stranded on a deserted island for a month and then pack that much food for your several hour plane ride- trust me.
 I pack lots of different snacks in small amounts because it’s all about the novelty of “trying a new snack”…with my kids at least.
-And don’t forget lollipops or something chewy to help pop those ears during descent!
-I use the snack size ziplock bags and I ALWAYS pack a giant ziplock (or five) to use as my “trash bag” during the flight.
+I love using THESE plastic organizers to fill will all different small sized snacks: granola, almonds, m&ms, fruit snacks, goldfish, etc. And don’t forget lollipops or something chewy to help pop those ears during descent!
+I also ALWAYS pack a giant gallon sized ziplock (or five) to use as my “trash bag” during the flight.
 It makes keeping our row not look like a stage-5 disaster zone a little easier.

 - Travel Clothes: We usually fly super early in the morning so the key to getting out the door is dressing the kids in their travel clothes the night before.
 Crazy, you say?
 Not with Plain Jane Play Gowns!
 These adorable and cozy dresses function as a nightgown BUT are cute enough to pass for a dress!
 I put these on the girls the night before and lay out a pair of sandals and a jean jacket or cardigan to throw on in the morning.
-Then I pack an outfit in a ziplock that I carry on with me.
+Then I pack an outfit in one of the zip pouches from my packing cube set above that into my carry on.
 At some point during the flight I get the girls changed into their real clothes and do their hair.
 Sounds like a lot of work, but in all reality- it kills a good 15 -20 minutes of flight time! 🙂 If you have little girls and you don’t know about Plain Jane…do me a favor and click that link right there!!!

 - Sunscreen: I linked a few of my favorite organic/mineral based sunscreen brands to use on the kids.
 I’ve used them all and find these brands are the cleanest (chemically speaking), the easiest to use, and work the best.
 Babo Botanicals, Babyganics, Blue Lizard, Alba All of these brands have a spray option (besides Blue Lizard) and I know we are supposed to “stay away from the spray cans”, but let’s be honest- practicality trumps all when dealing with wet, sandy kiddos!
 What I usually do is apply a thick coat of a lotion sunscreen in the morning and once again mid-day, then I use the spray can for all the in-between coverage! 😉